-Notify Transfusion Medicine Fellow via paging system AS SOON AS exchange transfusion considered given the labor intensive set up and preparation of blood products.
+Notify Transfusion Medicine Fellow via paging system AS SOON AS exchange transfusion is considered, given the labor-intensive setup and preparation of blood products.

-- A. Obtain consent from parents for administration of blood products

-- B. Order the blood

-- 1. Ensure the infant has a resulted Type & Screen AND ABO type check

-- 2. Preparing the blood will take a minimum of 4 hours or longer (especially at night)

-- 3. Blood should be < 7 days old

-- 4. Irradiated just prior to exchange (< 24 hours)

-- 5. Hematocrit of donor (if known)

-- C. Order NPO at least 4 hours prior to the procedure

-- D. Volume

-- 1. Use NO MORE than 1 whole unit (~300 mL) if possible to minimum donor exposure

-- 2. Infant blood volume

-- a.
-TERM infant = 80 mL/kg

-- b.
-PRETERM infant = 100 120mL/kg

-- E. Calculations
+- A. Obtain consent from parents for administration of blood products - B. Order the blood - 1.
+Ensure the infant has a resulted Type & Screen AND ABO type check - 2.
+Preparing the blood will take a minimum of 4 hours, often longer (especially at night) - 3.
+Blood should be < 7 days old - 4.
+Blood should be irradiated just prior to exchange (< 24 hours) - 5.
+Hematocrit of donor (if known): Hct of 40-45% preferred when indication is hyperbilirubinemia - 6.
+Check potassium level of donor blood if the patient has hyperkalemia or renal compromise - C. Infant should be NPO at least 4 hours before the procedure.
+Place orogastric tube prior to procedure.
+Remove gastric contents and leave on open drainage. - D. Volume - 1.
+When possible, use no more than one whole unit of blood (~300 mL per UNC Blood Bank) to minimize donor exposure. - 2.
+Infant blood volume - a.
+TERM infant = 80 mL/kg - b.
+PRETERM infant = 100 120mL/kg - E. Calculations